Udhayanidhi Stalin

-Udhayanidhi Stalin (born 27 November 1977) is an Indian politician who, since 2024, is serving as the third Deputy Chief Minister of Tamil Nadu.
-Formerly a film producer, distributor and actor, he is the son of M. K. Stalin, the eighth and incumbent Chief Minister of Tamil Nadu.
-Udhayanidhi is the youngest person in Tamil Nadu to have ever held the position of Deputy Chief Minister.
-He has also been the Minister of Youth Welfare and Sports Development in Tamil Nadu since December 2022.
+Udhayanidhi Stalin (born 27 November 1977) is an Indian politician who has been the 19th incumbent Opposition Leader of Tamil Nadu Legislative Assembly since May 2026.
+He also served as the third Deputy Chief minister of Tamil Nadu from 2024 to 2026.
+Udhayanidhi is the son of M. K. Stalin, the eighth Chief Minister of Tamil Nadu.
+He is the third and the youngest to hold the position of deputy chief minister of the state.
+Udhayanidhi has served as the Minister of Youth welfare and Sports development from December 2022 to May 2026.

-Born and raised in Madras (now Chennai), Udhayanidhi attended the Don Bosco school and later received a degree in commerce from Loyola College in Chennai.
-Prior to his career as a politician, Udhayanidhi had done social and community work with his grandfather M. Karunanidhi and father Stalin to many communities around Tamil Nadu.
+Udhayanidhi attended the Don Bosco Matriculation Higher Secondary School in Egmore, Madras and later received a degree in commerce from Loyola College, Chennai.
+Prior to his career as a politician, he was an actor who also produced and distributed films through his Red Giant Movies.

-In 2019, Udhayanidhi made his entrance into politics by being appointed the Youth wing Secretary of Dravida Munnetra Kazhagam party under the guidance of his father Stalin.
-In 2021, he was elected a Member of the Tamil Nadu Legislative Assembly with M. Appavu as the speaker.
-In 2022, he was once again appointed by his father to assume the role of Minister of Youth Welfare and Sports Development in his cabinet after which he became a Cabinet Minister in the Government of Tamil Nadu.
+In 2019, Udhayanidhi entered into politics after being appointed as the secretary of the youth wing of the Dravida Munnetra Kazhagam, led by his father Stalin.
+In 2021, he was elected as a Member of the Tamil Nadu Legislative Assembly from the Chepauk-Thiruvallikeni Assembly constituency.

 Early life and family

-Udhayanidhi Stalin was born on November 27, 1977, to M. K. Stalin and Durga Stalin.
-Both his father and his grandfather, M. Karunanidhi, are prominent Indian politicians.
+Udhayanidhi Stalin was born on 27 November 1977, to M. K. Stalin and Durga Stalin.
+Both his father and his grandfather M. Karunanidhi have served as chief ministers.
 He attended the Don Bosco school and has a degree in commerce from Loyola College in Chennai.
-Several of his relatives have been actively involved in politics, and Tamil cinema since the 1950s.
-His cousins Arulnithi and Dayanidhi Azhagiri are also an actor and a producer, respectively.
+His cousins Arulnithi and Dayanidhi Azhagiri are involved in the film industry.

 Film career

-Udhayanidhi's first film as a producer with Red Giant Movies was Kuruvi (2008), starring Vijay.

-He also produced two films directed by K. S. Ravikumar, Aadhavan (2009) and Manmadan Ambu (2010).
-He produced AR Murugadoss's science fiction film 7 Aum Arivu (2011), while also working as a distributor, achieving success through his four 2010 releases: Gautham Vasudev Menon's Vinnaithaandi Varuvaayaa, A. L. Vijay's Madrasapattinam, M. Rajesh's Boss Engira Bhaskaran and Prabhu Solomon's Mynaa.
+Udhayanidhi founded the film production company Red Giant Movies in 2008 and the company's first film was Kuruvi (2008), starring Vijay.
+The company later produced Aadhavan (2009) and Manmadan Ambu (2010), directed by K. S. Ravikumar, and AR Murugadoss's science fiction film 7 Aum Arivu (2011).
+The company ventured into film distribution and released four films–Gautham Vasudev Menon's Vinnaithaandi Varuvaayaa, A. L. Vijay's Madrasapattinam, M. Rajesh's Boss Engira Bhaskaran, and Prabhu Solomon's Mynaa in 2011.